aresti/primalscheme/README.md

 # primalscheme
-A primer3 wrapper for designing multiplex primer schemes
+A primer3 wrapper for designing multiplex primer schemes.

 # requirements
 * macOS or Linux